Liaison-Intl/Liaison-Intl.github.io/CONTRIBUTING.md

 ## Modifying the documentation

 While some of the markdown files in this repository can be edited by hand, the endpoint documentation should only be re-generated (not edited by hand).
-It is generated like so:
+It is generated as follows:

     script/generate-docs